starcharting/starcharting/README.md

 proship/neutral • endo/supporter • "no doubles" people • anti-recovery • irls/d/as • people who believe in "blackwashing" • people who are not mlm and mainly consume mlm content • people who are not critical of their interests • minors • terminally online

-we don't go out of our way to judge people (unless you're a system being racist/appropriative because we see that a lot on here fsr!) but if you got all of your system info from social media (especially tiktok) and self dx'd it to rp as "fictives" you should not engage with us, we can tell
+we don't go out of our way to judge people (unless you're a "system" being racist/appropriative because we see that a lot on here fsr!) but if you got all of your system info from social media (especially tiktok) and self dx'd it to rp as "fictives" you should not engage with us, we can tell

+not really fans of how systems became a trend online so we're wary towards ones we meet on pt, sorry

 please don't be explicit/nsfw to us if we don't know you